allegheny-college-cmpsc-100-jan-2021/course-materials/README.md

 #### Media

-Before each week begins, I will short topic-focused videos to review.
+Before each week begins, I will post short topic-focused videos to review.
 These videos may contain activities that you can do in parallel with or after  viewing material.
 Video content is meant to support, but not be a substitute for, topics discussed and exercised that week.
 I will provide links to participate in or to access activities or supplmentary material in a Slack post along with video links.

 ### Learning objectives